unalterable/CV/README.md

 #### Coding
 I am a full-stack developer with an affinity for Ruby, Ruby on Rails, Python, and Node.js.
 I also have effective experience with HTML, CSS, & PHP.

 I have always loved learning about new technologies.
-I coded from the age of 10, with lego electronics, BASIC at 13, PHP web-mmorpgs in a team at 15.
+I coded from the age of 10, with Lego electronics, BASIC at 13, PHP web-mmorpgs in a team at 15.
 Somewhere along the line, I threw in some HTML5 and CSS.
 In the atmosphere of Makers Academy I taught myself Javascript in 3 days and Python in 2 days.
-And even a bit of C. I also learned to use Vim, and fell in love Linux and decided to change from a Macbook.
+And even a bit of C. I also learned to use Vim, and fell in love Linux and decided to change from a MacBook.
 I love making little gadgets and widgets, and discovering my PC through the Linux operating system, I even found a way to make it work while all my colleagues continued with Apple.

 | Project | Summary | Technologies | Undertaken |
 |----|----|----|----|